PeryShahar/song-list/README.md

 - Data Fetching: There are various methods to fetch data, ranging from AJAX requests to using libraries like Fetch, Axios, and React Query, which builds upon these.
 I decided to use axios, as it's sufficient for simpler applications, in addition - I could add proxy to make requests cleaner (axios.get('/api/songs')).

 - Postgres: Although I lacked prior experience with it, I chose to use this database.
-My motivation was to learn new commands, and it aligns with the database you all are using.
+My motivation was to learn new commands, and it aligns with the fact it's becoming popular now days.

 - Prettier, Husky, and More: I didn't have sufficient time to configure all these tools properly and delve into Husky and pre-commit.
 However, a well-structured project should ideally include them.